TwilioDevEd/airtng-flask/README.md

    http://<your-ngrok-subdomain>.ngrok.io/confirm
    ```

-1. You will need to configure Twilio to send requests to your application when SMS are received.
+7. You will need to configure Twilio to send requests to your application when SMS are received.
 You will need to provision at least one Twilio number with sms capabilities so the application's users can make property reservations.
 On [Twilio Account Settings](#twilio-account-settings) you could find the link to buy a Twilio number.
 Once you have a Twilio number you need to configure your number to work with your application.
 Open the number management page and open a number's configuration by clicking on it.
 Remember that the number where you change the SMS webhook must be the same one you set on the TWILIO_NUMBER setting.

    ![Configure Messaging](webhook.png)

 That's it!

+### Docker

+If you have [Docker](https://www.docker.com/) already installed on your machine, you can use our `docker-compose.yml` to setup your project.

+1. Make sure you have the project cloned.
+2. Setup the `.env` file as outlined in the [Local Development](#local-development) steps.
+3. Run `docker-compose up`.
+4. Follow the steps in [Local Development](#local-development) on how to expose your port to Twilio using a tool like [ngrok](https://ngrok.com/) and configure the remaining parts of your application.

-## Tests
+### Tests

 You can run the tests locally through [coverage](http://coverage.readthedocs.org/):